 With less than 0.5% residual sugar, dry ciders are the most reminiscent of wine, often barrel-aged with pronounced tannins and acidity.
 Dry ciders pair well with tangy cheeses, such as those made with goat’s milk, light meat dishes, and Thai food.

 Semi-dry and semi-sweet ciders usually have between 2%-4% residual sugar, as well as pronounced apple flavors.
-These ciders still exhibit strong tannins and mineral qualities to balance out the sweetness, and pair well with washed rind cheeses and rustic root vegetable dishes.
+These ciders exhibit strong tannins and mineral qualities to balance out the sweetness, and pair well with washed rind cheeses and rustic root vegetable dishes.

 In the U.S., “farmhouse” cider refers to an earthy, less astringent, and less structured cider.
-Versions produced in England tend to be naturally produced, fermented with wild yeasts to ABVs as high as 12%.
+Versions made in England tend to be naturally produced, fermented with wild yeasts to ABVs as high as 12%.
 These ciders pair well with soft, creamy cheeses, and chicken and pork dishes.